Tamely/Oodle-Tools/README.md

-# Oodle Compressor Made In C#
+# Oodle Bindings for C#

-# DOES NOT HAVE DECOMPRESSION SUPPORT
+## What is Oodle?

+Oodle is a compression algorithm owned by EPIC Games.
+It is used to compress and decompress game files in numerous games.
+Meaning, if you want to edit a game's files, you need a compressor to write to it.

+## What can you do with this repository?

+With this repository, you can use Oodle in your own C# projects.
+This includes Compression and Decompression support useful for storing lots of data, or as previously stated, writing to a game's files which uses Oodle.

 Few things to note:
-- If you would like to make a change or add something to this, make a pull request.
 - If you would like to use this in your own project, please give credit.
-- If you don't know how to compile it, use a pre-compiled version in the releases tab.
+- If you don't know how to make a compressor with it, use a pre-compiled version in the releases tab.
-- This does use Oodle 2.5, if you want it to work on a newer version, either rename the dll to 'oo2core_5_win64.dll' or change the name in the 'OodleStream' class.
+- This uses Oodle 2.5, if you want it to work on a newer version, either rename the dll to 'oo2core_5_win64.dll' or change the name in the 'Imports.cs' class.
 - I WILL NOT BE PROVIDING AN OODLE DLL DUE TO LEGAL REASONS!!!

-# CREDIT
-- [DTZxPorter - SirenLib](https://github.com/dtzxporter/Siren/blob/f2438c690097268186e0c60d4457d68fcd508576/src/SirenLib/siren.h#L22) (for correct enums that match up with ue4)